The Lamb Lies Down on Broadway Tour: Recordings

 No complete performance of the album has been officially released, though the majority of the band's performance from 24 January 1975 at the Shrine Auditorium in Los Angeles was included on the Genesis Archive 1967–75 box set.
-Some tracks feature re-recorded vocals from Gabriel and guitar parts from Hackett, while the rendition of "It" was replaced with a remixed studio version with re-recorded vocals.
+Some tracks feature re-recorded vocals from Gabriel and guitar parts from Hackett, while the rendition of "it." was replaced with a remixed studio version with re-recorded vocals.
 A more complete recording of the same show, including Gabriel's narrative interludes, the original live version of "it.", and the encore ("Watcher of the Skies" and "The Musical Box"), has been distributed unofficially via bootleg recordings and the grey market.

 The 2007 reissue of The Lamb Lies Down on Broadway features the album with a visual reconstruction of the tour's stage show using the original backdrop slides, audience bootleg footage, and photographs.

-The band's performance from Empire Pool, London, 15 April 1975 was also recorded and partially broadcast by the BBC.
+The band's performance from Empire Pool, London, on 15 April 1975 was also recorded and partially broadcast by the BBC.
 Only the encore "Watcher of the Skies" has been released officially on the BBC Broadcasts set.